-In the 2012/2013 school year, the organization launched and participated in a number of initiatives aimed at maximizing efficiency which included: amalgamating routing where possible, software development, special education routing software development, and increased opportunities for shared busing.
+In the 2013-2014 school year, the organization launched and participated in a number of initiatives aimed at maximizing efficiency which included: continued amalgamation of routes where possible, software development, further special education routing software development, and increased opportunities for shared busing.

 Transportation is about moving passengers from point A to point B safely, on time, every time.
-We want our passengers and communities to feel valued by STEO and that they, in return, receive good value.
+We want our passengers and communities to feel valued by STEO and that they, in turn, receive good value.
 We want them to have confidence in our organization, our bus operators and their drivers.

 Above all, we will listen to school principals, students, parents, senior administration, and the boards to deliver the services they require.
 We realize that department staff are key to accomplishing this goal.
-We ask great things from them each day and I would like to thank them for the outstanding work and effort they give to the organization.
+We ask great things of them each day and I would like to thank them again for the outstanding work and effort they give to the organization.

-STEO Key Accomplishments over the last year include:
+STEO Key Accomplishments over the past year include: